chinmaya-Padhi/VLSI-core/README.md

-# 🔌 VLSO Core — Daily VLSI Coding Progress
+# 🔌 VLSI Core — Daily VLSI Coding Progress

-Welcome to **VLSO Core**, my daily log and code archive for learning and practicing **VLSI core concepts**.
+Welcome to **VLSI Core**, my daily log and code archive for learning and practicing **VLSI core concepts**.
 I’m starting with **basic Verilog coding**, and over time will expand into **SystemVerilog** and other advanced VLSI design topics.

 ---